Delaware County Community College: Publications

 The Communitarian, DCCC's independent student-alumni newspaper, originally began as a mimeographed sheet in 1967.
 It is published four times each semester and features work by current and former students of the Fundamentals of Journalism courses offered at DCCC.

 Pegasus, a student-run literary magazine published each spring, features literary works by DCCC students.

-The Student Writing Journal, a peer reviewed online journal, features superior academic works by DCCC students.
+The Student Writing Journal, a peer-reviewed online journal, features superior academic works by DCCC students.

 DCCC's New Media Lab houses three podcast productions that feature DCCC news and events (This Must Be Heard), readings of students' literary and nonfiction works (The Written) and discussions of popular forms of entertainment (Study Break).

 Athletics

 The DCCC athletic teams have been known as the Phantoms since 1967, when students and faculty helped select the school's mascot.

 The DCCC athletic association chairs eight varsity athletic programs, which are open to full-time students and any part-time students who have completed at least 30 credit hours at DCCC.
 The Phantoms belong to the Eastern Pennsylvania Athletic Conference and Region 19 of the NJCAA.
 Men's sports include: baseball, basketball, golf and soccer.
 Women's sports include: basketball, cross country, indoor and outdoor track & field and volleyball.
 As of fall 2021, the women's volleyball program has returned from a hiatus that began in fall 2017.

 The Phantoms became nationally affiliated with the NJCAA in 2012.
 The men's baseball team was the first to make the transition in March 2012 and the men's basketball team soon followed.
 The remaining sports teams became affiliated as of the 2012–2013 academic year.

-DCCC's teams have won two conference championships in men's basketball in 1996 and 2012.
+DCCC's sports teams have won two EPCC championships in men's basketball in 1996 and 2012, and one EPCC championship in baseball in 2010-11, which was also the only undefeated season in EPCC history for baseball.

 Athletic Facilities

 Students, student-athletes, faculty and staff are granted access to the fitness center and programs at DCCC's Marple Campus.

-Volleyball and basketball home games are played at Widener University's Schwartz Athletic Center and Penn State Brandywine's Athletic/Commons Gym.
+Basketball home games are played at FiDonce Gymnasium in Chester, PA.